tm-craggs/city-notes/Year 1/Algorithms/Revision Notes/7 - The limits of algorithms.md

 - There are problems that can't be solved in a reasonable amount of time
+- There are problem for which nobody knows whether they can be solved in a reasonable amount of time.
 - There are problems that can't be solved at all.